-All fully electric cars and plug-in hybrids come standard with a cord set that plugs into a regular wall socket.
+All fully electric and plug-in hybrid electric cars come standard with a cord set that plugs into a regular wall socket.
 Level 1 charges slow, but ensures that no matter where you are, you can always recharge.

 Level 2 (240 Volts/30 Amps)

 Level 3 Charging (480 Volts/100 Amps)

 Level 3 stations are often called "DC-Quick Chargers".
-DC-Quick Chargers will fully recharge your electric car in 25-30 minutes.
-Only fully electric cars have access to Level 3 charging.
-There are three types of Level 3:
+DC-Quick Chargers will fully charge your car from empty to full in 30 to 45 minutes.
+Only fully electric cars have access to Level 3.
+There are three standards of Level 3:

 CHAdeMO is an Asian standard used by Hyundai, Nissan, Kia and Mitsubishi